-- NEW: At least 141 people have died in the flooding, government officials say
+- At least 141 people have died in the flooding, government officials say

 - Russian President Vladimir Putin visits the affected areas